 Carefully scrape out and discard the pulp from the navel orange halves to form 6 half shells.
 Set aside.

-Nutrition information per serving: 35 calories; 7 calories from fat (0 percent of total calories); 0 g fat (0 g saturated; 0 g trans fats); 0 mg cholesterol; 7 g carbohydrate; 0 g fiber; 6 g sugar; 2 g protein; 0 mg sodium.
+Nutrition information per serving (not including vodka): 35 calories; 7 calories from fat (0 percent of total calories); 0 g fat (0 g saturated; 0 g trans fats); 0 mg cholesterol; 7 g carbohydrate; 0 g fiber; 6 g sugar; 2 g protein; 0 mg sodium.